nova9/lite/README.md

 # lite
-Python script to download any literotica story
+Python script to download any literotica story.
+It just works.

 # How To